 The Women’s Rights and Gender Equality Commission strives to include gender equality in all of CESI’s policies and actions.
 Gender mainstreaming, equal pay, gender budgeting and the advancement of women in leadership and management positions are among the issues dealt with, as well as violence, dependency and poverty, especially targeting women.

 Women are not a minority group in need of protective measures.
 In 2010, women made up 51.2% of the population, compared with 48.8% men, giving gender equality the status of a human right in itself.
 Raising gender awareness in policy making is at the core of the FEMM Commission’s work in achieving gender equality.

-• Migration: Social and labour market integration of women refugees and migrants
+• protection and labour market integration of women migrants

 Leadership of the Commission